-So with all of this information, I decided that I wanted to look around to see what other women have been saying about eating dates during their pregnancy.
-What I found was awesome!
+I decided to look around to see what other women have been saying about eating dates during their pregnancy.
+What I found was incredible!
 Here are a few stories that I found on the web:

-- My labour was very quick (about 6-7 hrs from start to fin) and I was 8 cm when I got to hospital!
+- My labor was very quick (about 6-7 hrs from start to fin), and I was 8 cm when I got to the hospital!

-This was my first baby so I expected it to be much longer & to be in extreme pain long before I got to 8 cm!
-I love dates so I had been eating them regularly throughout my pregnancy 🙂 – Sahara D.
+This was my first baby, so I expected it to be much longer & to be in extreme pain long before I got to 8 cm!
+I love dates, so I ate them regularly throughout my pregnancy 🙂 – Sahara D.